There are four things that human beings need to survive: air, water, food,

 are long gone.
 Today we find shelter not by scouring mountainsides but by searching

-real estate listings for a house for sale.
-Toronto Beaches were once useless
+real estate listings online or in a paper.
+Beaches were once useless

 to us for shelter because they were flat and laid open to the elements.
 Now,